Another natural hot tub

 This section of the Park seemed to have a very high concentration of sulfur.
 Happily, the unpleasant smell was offset by some very interesting formations.

 This is one of the many sulfur mounds in the area.
 Over time the geysers have left enough sulfur behind that they now erupt from these mounds instead of the valley floor.
 Some of these mounds have formed in grotesque shapes, which added to the surreal nature of the scenery.
-If I can read my old notes correctly, this formation is known as Castle Rock.
+If I can read my old notes correctly, this formation is known as Castle Geyser.

 As the picture shows, some of these mounds are quite large.
 This one spread out for many feet in every direction, with a higher spot in the center.
 Smaller wisps of steam could be seen escaping from the flatter portion of the mound.